 An email client is one of the ways from which you can send and receive emails.
-It is a software program you install on your computer that allows you to interact with an email server.
+It is a software program you install on your computer to interact with an email server.
 To send or receive a new email, an email client must be connected to the internet and configured to access your service provider’s email servers.

 The email client retrieves your mail from your provider’s servers and downloads it to your computer’s hard drive.
 Once the client has retrieved your email, you can read it at your convenience and continue to access it even when you aren’t online.

 Also Read- Best Gmail Alternatives